CompILe-Club/CompILe-Bot/README.md

 typing "cd FOLDERNAME" will take you up the directory or you can type "cd FULLPATH" to get to the desired folder)

-Fourth: Create a file called auth.json and then insert this code into it.
+Fourth: Create a file called auth.json inside the bot folder and then insert this code into it.
 {
 "token": "TOKENVALUE"
 }